quochoang228/flutter-interview/README.md

 ## Instructions
 Need to create a small application - a library of books.
-Using any Architecture, State Management
+Using any Architecture(using Clean Architecture is preferred), State Management Add unit tests is prefered

 ### Screens
  - List of books